Cosmic Consciousness

 Episode 7 (15 Mar 2026)

 This discussion focuses on the modern subject and what methodological and theoretical means it has to establish in order to access the material world.
 The method had to be mathematical which, in correlation to the homogeneous reality, could treat the latter with indifference to qualitative, perceptual environment.
-The latter could
+The latter couldbe reconstructed in terms of mathematically calculated conditions and material results.

 Episode 2 (1 Feb 2026)